Rakshith1310/Projects/README.md

 4. Multivariate_Linearregression
   -A project on predicting a feature(salary) based on more than 1 feature.
 It predicts salary based on the employee's interview_score, test_score and with the prior experience.
 This is a supervised learning project.
 Here I have also used "w2n.word_to_number" on a particular feature to convert text form of a number to the integer format, it was fun learning:).

+5. Movie_recommendation system
+  -Basic project on ML which recommends movies on the basis of their genres, cast, director, keywords such as movie description etc. Here I used cosine similarity to convert text into the floating point numbers and to gain similarity between the features extracted.
+More features can be used to have robust output.